Interplay between substrate rigidity and tissue fluidity regulates cell monolayer spreading

 Our model successfully captures the experimental behaviour initially reported by Ref.~\cite{yousafzai2020tissue}.
 We find that monolayer spreading on soft substrates is driven by an active pressure due to the influx of cells coming from the aggregate.
 By contrast, on stiff substrates, monolayer spreading is driven by active crawling of cells that generate elevated traction forces at the monolayer boundary.
 To conceptually understand the role of substrate stiffness in collective cell motion, we develop a simple mechanical model of the monolayer as a viscoelastic material that spreads by active crawling as well as due to growth in the preferred area of the material.
-This model captures the key results from the vertex model, and predicts that tissue stiffness is a key parameter that governs the long term spreading rate of the tissue.
-To test this prediction, we vary both tissue tension and substrate stiffness in the vertex model, and find that tissues with increased tension display increased sensitivity to substrate stiffness.
-Moreover, we find that tensed solid-like tissues spread faster than more fluid-like tissues due to a reduced bulk modulus of the tissue overall.
-These results provide a theoretical understanding for the role of both cell and substrate mechanical properties, and their interplay, on the spreading dynamics of multicellular aggregates.
+This model captures the key results from the vertex model, and predicts that tissue stiffness governs the long term spreading rate of the tissue.
+To test this prediction, we vary both monolayer tension and substrate stiffness in the vertex model, and find that tissues with increased tension display increased sensitivity to substrate stiffness.
+Moreover, we find that solid-like tissues spread faster than fluid-like tissues due to a reduced bulk modulus of the tissue overall.
+These results provide a theoretical understanding for the role of both tissue fluidity and substrate rigidity, and their interplay, on the spreading dynamics of multicellular aggregates.